This post may contain affiliate links. Please see my disclosure policy for details.

 This has connected the two halves of Tintagel Castle for the first time in 500 years!
 Click here to learn more about it.

 You’re really paying English Heritage for the upkeep of the castle, to cross the new footbridge, and to get up close to the ruins here.

 It isn’t too much money to pay and it’s a great attraction, save the fact you have restricted ticket times now.

-Tintagel Castle ticket prices are £13 an adult and £8 a child.
+Tintagel Castle ticket prices are £13 for an adult and £8 for a child.
 There are family tickets available.